Pilot project, sponsored by BSW Hamburg

 Mediterranean plant walls as a welcoming gesture for visitors: The newly designed entrance situation became an effective signal – “this is where the Colonnades begin” as an independent quarter.
 The planting immediately lent a new flair and showed that positive changes are possible even in transitional phases characterized by construction sites.

-Many other Mediterranean plants, such as palm, lemon and olive trees, were also placed along the colonnades.
-Businesses were able to sponsor plants – and thus take responsibility – for the plants.
-The response was great.
-More patrons came forward athan there were plants available – a strong signal of the desire to get involved.
+In addition, many other Mediterranean plants, such as palm trees, lemon trees, and olive trees, were planted along the colonnades.
+Business owners were able to sponsor —and thus take responsibility for—the plants.
+The response was overwhelming.
+More sponsors signed up, athan there were plants available—a strong sign of people’s enthusiasm for getting involved.

 3. strengthen the neighborhood community